LambdaSchool/Sprint-Challenge--Security-Theory/security/ThreatModel.md

 # Weakness of human methods for password generation

-# Attack surface: Password creation an encryption
+# Attack surface: Password creation and encryption
 Employees should not be generating passwords at all; they should be truly random and a secure password manager should be used instead.
 Creating passwords with four random words has a potential weakness, and that weakness is based on people